Embedded Systems Course – Intermediate

 Emertxe’s Embedded Systems Training and Placement program attracts multiple Embedded domain companies.
 These companies are working on various core verticals like Automotive, Telecom, IoT, Consumer Electronics, Avionics, Industrial Automation etc. Geographically most of them are based out of Bangalore and metros like NCR, Chennai, Hyderabad and Pune regions.
 Placement companies are categorized into:

-- MNCs having their R & D centres in India (Ex: Qualcomm, NXP, Robert Bosch)
+- MNCs having their R & D centers in India (Ex: Qualcomm, NXP, Robert Bosch)

 - Design houses offering services to MNC companies (Ex: Sasken, Mindtree,Path Partner, Avin Systems)